Spaceboy86/FFXIV_ProfitCraft/README.md

 {'Ravana': 21, 'Bismarck': 22, 'Sephirot': 86, 'Sophia': 87, 'Zurvan': 88}
 This can be edited for other worlds, but there will be support for selecting different data centres and world selection.

-### Contributing
-Feel free to submit pull requests or report issues on GitHub.
-Contributions are welcome!

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments
 Thanks to XIVAPI and Universalis for providing the APIs that power this tool.
 Special thanks to the developers of FFXIV TeamCraft for their recipes-ingredient-lookup.json data.